 - Task delegation

 After you’ve identified your goal, stick with it.
 Don’t try to integrate new ideas the day before your workshop takes place.
-Instead, schedule team-building events for the next several months that are designed to hit on all of your employees’ needs.
-This way, you’ll let each employee know that you’re listening while also making the most out of each team-building day.
+Instead, schedule team-building events for the next several months that are designed to meet all your employees’ needs.
+This way, you’ll let each employee know you’re listening, while also making the most of each team-building day.

 Team-Building Strategies for Your Event